128technology/docs/docs/config_session_recovery.md

 | --- | --- |
 | 6.1.0 | Feature introduced |

-In a Spoke and Hub topology, forward and reverse flows are exchanged between devices.
-However, in a case where there is a service interruption on a hub and the session no longer exists, the hub can no longer process the flows sent by the spoke.
-The hub sends a message to the spoke to enable metadata, which often is flagged as a security issue.
+When SSR routers are peered, forward and reverse flows are exchanged between devices.
+However, in a case where there is a service interruption on one node and the session no longer exists, that node can no longer process the flows sent from the peered SSR.
+The interrupted node sends a message to the peer to enable metadata, which which may falsely indicate that the SSR is listening and responding to wayports.

 To resolve this issue and keep the session alive, the `session-recovery-detection` feature has been added.
 The feature has two detection modes, the default `packet-based`, and `inactivity-based` which has a configurable timeout.
-When enabled, the originating node (Spoke in the diagram below) will monitor activity on the reverse flow.
-If no activity is detected for the specified time, it will add an additional metadata attribute called `session-health-check` to the next forward flow.
-The `session-health-check` attribute will be validated by the receiving node (in this case the hub) and if the flow on the hub does not exist, the hub can safely generate an enable-metadata message back to the spoke.
+When `inactivity-based` detection is enabled, the originating node monitors activity on the return flow.
+If no activity is detected for the specified time, the originator will add an additional metadata attribute called `session-health-check` to the next packet.
+The `session-health-check` attribute is validated by the receiving node.
+If the flow on the receiving node does not exist, it generates an `enable-metadata` message back to the originator.

 ![Session Flow Example](/img/config_session_flow_example.png)